phiroict/PoC_py_complete/Readme.md

 - infa : Two projects, Kustomize projects for backend and frontend
 - Make file that builds most the apps (there is a separate in the ci folder)

-Run `run init` to create some of the folders we need later.
+Run `run init` to create some folders we need later.

 # Pre reqs